zektorelchavo/DiscordInjections/.github/ISSUE_TEMPLATE.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
-* DI Version used:
+* DI Version:
 * Discord version:
-* Operating System and version (desktop or mobile):
+* Operating System and version:
 * Used Plugins: